FOSSEE/sees/ult/ult_4/script.rst

 ..
 R15

-This is roughly equivalent to using two redirects and a temporary file
+This is roughly equivalent to using two redirects and a temporary file.

     command1 > tempfile
     command2 < tempfile
     rm tempfile

-Also, given that a pipe is just a way to send the output of the command to the ``stdin``, it should be obvious, to you that we can use a chain of pipes.
-Any number of commands can be piped together and you need not be restricted to two commands.
+Also, given that a pipe is just a way to send the output of a command to the ``stdin``, it should be obvious to you that we can use a chain of pipes.
+Any number of commands can be piped together and therefore it should be noted that it is not restricted to only two commands.

 The Bash shell has some nice features, that make our job of using the shell easier and much more pleasant.
-We shall look at a few of them, here.
+Let us have a look at few of them here.

-Bash provides the feature of tab completion.
+Bash provides the feature of 'tab completion'.
 What does tab completion mean?
-When you are trying to type a word and you have entered enough portion of the word, bash can complete the word for you, by hitting the tab key.
+When you are typing a word, bash helps you to complete the word.
+This can be done by entering some portion of the word and thereafter, pressing the tab key.

-If on hitting the tab key, the word doesn't get completed, either the word doesn't exist or the word cannot be decided unambiguously.
-If the case is the latter one, hitting the tab key a second time, will list the possibilities.
+If you do not get the desired word on pressing the tab key, it implies that either the word doesn't exist or the word cannot be decided unambiguously.
+In the latter case, pressing the tab key for a second time,will list out all the possibilities.

 ..
 L16